0xSero/partisia-docs/docs/node-operations/node-health-and-maintenance.md

 This will give you the blocks you have signed the last hour.
 You might also want to look for blocks you created when you were chosen as producer ``| grep "Created Block"``.

+### For ZK and reader nodes: Sorting and understanding logs of nginx proxy and acme

+The logs of nginx are stored as two categories, access logs and error logs.
+The access logs shows client request received by nginx.
+Error logs shows not just errors and warnings, but relate to the function of nginx e.g. processes started and ended, requests processed or skipped, and shutdowns.
+Docker logs of nginx display both access and error logs.

 ## Confirm that your BYOC endpoints are working

+Having working rest endpoints for BYOC chains is important for each and every block producing node.
+Having invalid BYOC rest endpoints will cause failure for oracle nodes.
+If two nodes in the same deposit or withdrawal oracle has problems with an endpoint it will disrupt the bridge.

 Check if your BYOC endpoints for other chains in config.json are working: